Monitoring & Alerting

 /worker

-: will expose details lag for a clientId/kafkastreams/{clientId}/metrics
+: will expose details lag for a clientId./kafkastreams/{clientId}/metrics

-: will expose details metrics for a clientId
+: will expose details metrics for a clientId.

 /info

-Info Endpoint (opens new window) with git status information./health
+Info Endpoint with git status information./health

-Metrics Endpoint (opens new window) metrics in json format./env
+Metrics Endpoint metrics in JSON format./env

-Env Endpoint (opens new window) to debug configuration files.
+Env Endpoint to debug configuration files.